chengkaiyang2025/Summer-2025-ECE-597-Group11/SecurityAnalysis.md

 UVic Spam Detector is a lightweight, publicly accessible web-based application that allows anyone to submit raw email content to receive a “spam” or “not spam” verdict, using one of four models: Logistic Regression, Naive Bayes, Support Vector Machine (SVM), or Random Forest.
 The site exposes a simple upload form and JSON API for inference but lacks HTTPS, authentication, and access controls—making every endpoint vulnerable to public and automated abuse.
 Internally, uploaded emails are tokenized and vectorized before being classified by models such as Naive Bayes, Random Forest, or a small neural network.

 ### Objectives
 Based on the usage and design of this web application, we will focus on confidentiality, integrity, and availability, the three pillars of cyber security.
 Found vulnerabilities will be discussed based on the nature of this tool to see if it poses a threat to the application.
-We will also discuss criticality (impact + likelihood) of these vulnerabilities and how they can be exploit in practice.
+We will also discuss criticality (impact + likelihood) of these vulnerabilities and how they can be exploited in practice.

 ### Methodology
 Our approach combines traditional threat modeling techniques targeting the website with machine-learning-specific threat models.
 The report also addresses privacy concerns and potential future risks, especially if the system is extended as a browser extension or API for third-party use.
 This structured methodology ensures comprehensive coverage of both classic web vulnerabilities and emerging threats in machine learning–driven applications.